Dr Steph Fryer hcpc registered Clin Psy D BPC accredited DIT therapist

 - Obsessive-compulsive personality disorder

-My fees are £60 per hour; reduced fees are available for people in training positions.
+My fees are £60 per hour; concessions available.

 Maps & Directions